insertjoshhere/cascade-opt/README.md

 ## Step-by-Step Execution Trace

+| The Query: "Find me all Costco bulk orders from last month where the customer text complaint mentions delivery damage, and give me a nested JSON of the product details paired with the severity."

 ### A. Plan Parser
 The parser receives the raw string, normalizes the input, maps it against database schemas, and constructs the initial internal logical representation.